FilipFekete/AdvancedCSharp/DesignPatterns/InterfaceSegregation/README.md

-O in SOLID design principles for better code composition
+# I in SOLID design principles for better code composition